LeafYeeXYZ/PainterLeaf/README.md

 ### Deploy

 If you are using `Vercel`, be aware of the `Vercel` requset timeout limit (10s).
 You can either locally run the server or subscribe to a paid plan.

+## Common Issues

+- `429` error in your browser console: You may have exceeded the `HuggingFace` api request limit.
+Please wait for a while, reduce the frequency of requests, and consider subscribing to a paid plan.
+- `504` error in your browser console: The request have exceeded the `Vercel` timeout limit.
+Please consider subscribing to a paid plan or run the server locally.